azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 With the exception of two Pre-Shared-Key (PSK) ciphersuites, defined in {{psksuites}}, this document deals exclusively with ciphersuites that are inherently forward-secret.

-## RSA key-exchange
+## Static RSA Key-Transport
-No ciphersuite is defined in this document that makes use of RSA as key-exchange.
+No ciphersuite is defined in this document that makes use of RSA as Key-Transport.

 ## Nonce reuse
 AES-OCB security requires that the "nonce" (number used once) is never reused.